This is an onsite edited excerpt of the G|O Briefing newsletter

 Carron and O'Keefe's piece has elicited many reactions.
 So, over the next few days, we will return to the question of how best to economically empower refugees.
 Starting with an interview and profile of Roberta Ventura, a social entrepreneur who left the world of hedge funds to successfully work with refugees in Jordan.

-We will also focus on the roots of the distrust towards international relief agencies and look at solutions to bridging the credibility gap.
-This is obviously a very complex issue.
+We will also focus on the roots of the distrust towards international relief agencies, a very complex issue.
 This constructive discussion should not obfuscate the extraordinary work being done in the field by the relief agencies.
 Writing this from Geneva, we are keenly aware of their absolute dedication to their mission and their work.
 Yet, as one of our sources told us, “what is totally infuriating for me is that it all goes wrong in the field mostly because the humanitarians refuse to engage meaningfully with the local population they are supposed to help.”

 Potemkin Villages and Refugees Camps during the Coronavirus Crisis